 The Highways Agency and the motorways

 Our motorways were described by Mike Penning MP in Parliament in March 2010 as being “blighted by rubbish“.
 He said that the legislation was not working.
 (View his excellent speech).
+However, in his subsequent two year tenure as Under-secretary of State for Transport with specific responsibility for the Highways Agency no steps were taken to remedy this situation.

 This verbose and equivocal document is at the heart of the litter problem.
 Its “last resort” response times are widely interpreted by duty bodies as the required performance standard.